open-turo/renovate-config/README.md

 ### Presets

-Apart from the default present, we also have other presets targetting specific dependency managers / configurations.
+Apart from the default preset, we also have other presets targeting specific dependency managers / configurations.
 To use a preset, just reference it in your renovate config file:

 ```json